Navigating Taxes in Mauritius as an Expat: A Practical Guide

 Example 2: Tax on Rental Income

-If you own property in Mauritius and earn rental income, this income is also subject to the progressive tax rates.
 For instance, if you earn MUR 600,000 in rental income annually, after deducting allowable expenses, you would apply the same progressive rates to calculate the tax owed.

 You can read about the best places to own a property in Mauritius here.